Is it smart for the US to export LNG

 Bringing LNG to Asia is expensive.
 All those new projects are close to where the gas is – on the US Gulf Coast.
 This means they are on the wrong side of the ocean.
 They need to cross the Panama Canal at great cost.
 Then the great transverse of the Silent Ocean starts.
 Do you want to know how long that takes?
 Houston-Shanghai passing through the Panama Canal takes more than one month.
 And this is a one-way trip.
 That’s a long expensive trip and the cost of it comes down from the sales price.
 Not much left on the table.

 But North America has already laid down the seedlings for LNG fueling.
 What it needs to do now is expand on it.
-This lowers the price for the fuel that Americans use every day.
+This lowers the price of the fuel that Americans use every day.
 It also makes America’s air much cleaner.
 And it also incites the development of a technological and logistical base.
 A base that is unrivaled in the world.
 The export of technology and know-how will generate extra profits great profit.

 In the meantime, it would reduce imports and one day even make the US a net oil exporter.